tomsun/gittail/README.md

 GitTail uses SSH to execute "git log" on a remote server to gather data.
 Hence you need to set up key based SSH authentication to avoid password prompts.

 Alter config.py to suit your needs.
+Or create a custom config file and load it via the -c option.
 Configure the path for at least one Git repository.

 Follow the platform specific instructions below.